Diversity in early Christian theology: Divisions

 One of the discussions among scholars of early Christianity in the past century is to what extent it is appropriate to speak of "orthodoxy" and "heresy".
 Higher criticism drastically altered the previous perception that heresy was a very rare exception to the orthodoxy.
 Bauer was particularly influential in the reconsideration of the historical model.
 During the 1970s, increasing focus on the effect of social, political and economic circumstances on the formation of early Christianity occurred as Bauer's work found a wider audience.
 A movement away from presuming the correctness or dominance of the orthodoxy is seen as understandable, in light of modern approaches.
-However, some feel that instead of an even and neutral approach to historical analysis that the heterodox sects are given an assumption of superiority over the orthodox (or proto-orthodox) movement.
+However, some feel that, instead of an even and neutral approach to historical analysis, the heterodox sects are given an assumption of superiority over the orthodox (or proto-orthodox) movement.
 The current debate is vigorous and broad.
 While it is difficult to summarize all current views, general statements may be made, remembering that such broad strokes will have exceptions in specific cases.